paidright/kewpie-http/README.md

 {
   errors: [{detail: "A message about the error, if any"}],
   data: {
+    type: "jobs",
     id: "uuid",
+    attributes: {
+      id: "uuid",
       body: "A string.
 Encode it however you like.
 Often JSON is handy.",
       run_at: "The time, in RFC3339 format, to wait until before handing this task to a subscriber",
       delay: "The number of seconds to wait before handing this task to a subscriber.
 If set, this overrides Run At",
       no_exp_backoff: "If true, don't exponentially back off attempts on failure.
 Just go your hardest.",
       attempts: "Ignored on publish.
-On subscribe, the amount of times a task has been attempted.", },
+On subscribe, the amount of times a task has been attempted."
+    }
+  },
   meta: {}
 }